Edwin A. Suominen

+I also do some photography and often find myself immersed in the magnificent obsessions of software development.
 Open-source software development is a labor of love that has resulted in the surprisingly popular AsynQueue and sAsync packages for the Python programming language.
 My mcm.edsuom.com site is an interactive online Mandelbrot set generator that demonstrates how AsynQueue can put several CPU cores to work in a loosely coupled multiprocessing problem.
 It’s a fun little diversion that can produce some very pretty graphics.

 I’ve got a B.S. in Electrical Engineering from the University of Washington (1995).
 My senior project there wound up being the subject of fourteen U.S. patents with applications in many areas of Low-IF wireless technology, including Bluetooth®, FM, GSM, and Wi-Fi radio tuners.1 I also hold U.S. patents for technology relating to speech and handwriting recognition, cryptography, digital signatures, and audio signal reconstruction.